Mr-Kumar-Abhishek/Mr-Kumar-Abhishek.github.io/_posts/2025-02-05-quantum-attacks-on-ecdsa-Implementing-Shor-s-algorithm-using-qiskit.md

 ## Going Further

-Exploring the quantum algorithms for ECDLP is an exciting avenue for research.
+Exploring the quantum algorithms for ECDLP is an exciting avenue for studies.
 Although practical implementation is currently beyond my reach, theoretical work continues to pave the way for understanding and mitigating future quantum threats to elliptic curve cryptography.

 ---